2621 Raymond Drive, St Charles, MO, USA

 Electric Muscle Stim

-Electrical muscle stimulation (EMS) is a treatment method being used to reduce pain, swelling, and recovery time.
-This increasingly popular treatment works well for soft tissue injuries, muscle spasms, and even for athletes who want quicker recovery from workouts.
+Electrical muscle stimulation (EMS) is a treatment method used to reduce pain, swelling, and recovery time.
+This increasingly popular treatment works effectively for soft tissue injuries, muscle spasms, and is particularly beneficial for athletes seeking quicker recovery from workouts.
+How Does Electrical Muscle Stimulation Work?
+This tre

 Micro Current